pharo-ide/Calypso/Calypso-SystemPlugins-Reflectivity-Browser.package/ClyRemoveMetalinkCommand.class/README.md

-I am a base class for commands which removes particular kind of metalink from given method or source node.
+I am a base class for commands which remove particular kind of metalink from given method or source node.
 My subclasses should implement following class side methods:

 - metalinkManagerClass